EPC-MSU/usbadc_gui/README.md

 ## EN
 Graphical interface for usbadc10 device.
 In addition to it, tests and a speed test are also attached here, by which the speed of work was assessed.
+To work, you must also have a python interpreter (32 bits for Windows).

 ### Run root under Linux
 ```bash